-Ken Ackerman, an inaugural member of the Bay Area Radio Hall of Fame and co-founder of the Broadcast Legends organization, has died at 95 of natural causes.
+Ken Ackerman, an inaugural member of the Bay Area Radio Hall of Fame and co-founder of the Broadcast Legends organization, died on May 28, 2017, at 95 of natural causes.

 Ackerman’s radio career began in his native Sacramento, where he “got the radio bug” while attending Grant Union High School.
 In 1942, he landed a job at KQW.
 At the time, the station was still licensed to San Jose, requiring some programming to originate there.
 Ackerman spent time in the San Jose studios as well as KQW’s San Francisco studios.